Historically, embargoed press releases are a controversial subject in the world of journalism.

 Use them wisely

 We’re not the type to declare embargoes dead.
 They are still very much alive, current, and valuable.
-However, it would be best if you only used them when absolutely required; otherwise, you run the risk of rubbing a journalist the wrong way.
+However, it would be best if you only used them when you absolutely need to; otherwise, you run the risk of rubbing a journalist the wrong way.
 Consider a journalist’s time when choosing an embargoed story.
-Before the embargo is removed, send them a quick reminder, so they don’t forget about your news.
+Before you remove the embargo, send them a quick reminder, so they don’t forget about your news.

 Making their jobs easier is the first step in improving our relationship with journalists.
 You can start by avoiding sending them hollow pitches and unnewsworthy stories.
 Make sure your story is creative and appealing enough for a journalist who wants to write a memorable story.
 You’ll eventually make a name for yourself if you consistently deliver quality pitches.